danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/base/customers_base.md

 We can't know either how many Gold Subscription have been started in 2018...

 Another example is some subscriptions that have been downgraded from Silver to Bronze.
 Looking at the table, we will see only the latest subscription, the Bronze.
 No possibility to trace back to the Silver one without any join!

+Some of these problems are solved thanks to the customers_db_orders_snapshots that has been started in September 2019.

 {% enddocs %}